toggler-io/toggler/docs/README.md

 Other than percentage based feature enrollment for piloting, every custom decision logic is expected to be implemented by your company trough an HTTP API.

+## What is a Feature Toggler service ?

 ## Is this Service for your team/company ?